agsb/jelly/documents/LogicLoop.md

          int code_byte = 0;
          do {
              code_byte = *code_ptr;

+             // end of loop ?
              if (code_byte == '[' and data_byte == 0) page = 1, reverse = 0;
+             // not end of loop ?
              if (code_byte == ']' and data_byte != 0) page = 1, reverse = 1;

              if (page == 1) {